Cameroon 1-0 Zimbabwe: Banga fires hosts to opening Chan triumph | Goal.com

 Profligate Alfred Meyong of Stade Renard was the key culprit for Cameroon as they missed a hatful of chances.

-In the 18th minute, Sibanda’s heroics began as he denied Meyong from range, the Highlands stopper keeping his cool to dive low to his left and hold onto the ball.
+In the 18th minute, Sibanda’s heroics began as he denied Meyong from range, the Highlands stopper kept his cool to dive low to his left and hold onto the ball.

 Meyong against struck from distance three minutes later as Cameroon started to impose themselves, but Zimbabwe’s defensive resiliency denied them clearer opportunities.